top of page

 • Helped the team rebuild diagrams with accessibility compliance and user comprehension as priorities

-• Delivered sustainable frameworks for Fearless and GSA teams to maintain content long-term
+• Delivered sustainable frameworks for Fearless and cloud.gov teams to maintain content long-term

 While the legacy documentation pertaining to our release strategy had a lot of useful information, it lacked a cohesive structure and had several knowledge and usability gaps.